 How Well It Works

-Laser iridotomy can prevent further episodes of sudden (acute) closed-angle glaucoma.
+Laser iridotomy may prevent further episodes of sudden (acute) closed-angle glaucoma.

-Laser iridotomy can usually prevent slow-forming (subacute) closed-angle glaucoma in people who are at risk for closed-angle glaucoma.
+Laser iridotomy also may prevent slow-forming (subacute) closed-angle glaucoma in people who are at risk for closed-angle glaucoma.

 Complications of laser iridotomy may include: